Fakery-Bakery/focus-loop/docs/mastersolutiondesign.md

 ---

 *End of Master Solution Design v0.1*

+*Last updated 3 May 2025 by Claude 3.7*